 Singer-songwriter, multi-instrumentalist, composer, Buddhist poet and mental health advocate, Emily Maguire is an artist like no other, her remarkable story an inspiration for those who know her music.

-Born in London, Emily grew up in Cambridge with no TV at home, a bookworm obsessed by her children’s history books, playing sport and music, learning the piano, cello, flute and recorder.
+Born in London, Emily grew up in Cambridge with no TV at home, a bookworm obsessed by her children’s history books, sport and music, learning to play the piano, cello, flute and recorder.

 When she had her first breakdown at 16, diagnosed as acute clinical depression, Emily left home and dropped out of college.
 A car crash that same year triggered fibromyalgia pain syndrome (FMS), a chronic nervous system disorder that causes constant pain.
 By the time she was 21, Emily was on walking sticks and registered disabled.

 After getting a guitar for her 21st birthday, Emily taught herself to play it using Bob Marley songbooks and started writing songs when a friend by chance suggested it.
 Her first song was ‘You Do’ (on the album ‘Stranger Place’).
 The illness suddenly became a blessing in disguise.
 Unable to work or go to university and with all this time on her hands, Emily wrote hundreds of songs in her bedroom, staring out at the world outside her window.

 In constant pain but elated by her creativity, Emily’s mental health deteriorated until on her 23rd birthday she was taken to Fulbourn Hospital in Cambridge in a psychotic state and diagnosed with bipolar disorder.
 In shock, Emily wrote ‘I Thought I Saw’ (on the album ‘Stranger Place’), the only way she could describe her horror at what had happened to her.